Schedule Changes, Class Overrides, and Course Equivalency

 Closed Class Override

-The Department of Philosophy does not typically admit students into closed classes.
-The Department of Philosophy does not use waitlists.
-However, we do provide two routes to facilitate your requests for space in a course:
+The Department of Philosophy & Religious Studies does not typically admit students into closed classes.
+However, if you believe you have an exceptional reason to join a closed course, we do provide two routes to facilitate your requests for space:

 - Students who believe they have an exceptional reason that justifies late admission, should submit this form.

-- Occasionally, the Department of Philosophy will receive approval to open additional general education courses (PHIL 1305 and PHIL 1320).
+- Occasionally, the Department of Philosophy will be able to open additional general education courses (PHIL 1305, PHIL 1320, and REL 1300).
 If you need one of these courses, please fill out this form.
 If we have enough requests to support additional course sections, and if funding and space are available, the department will open an additional section.